 Several different types of chest contusions exist, with varying degrees of severity.
 Some chest injuries may simply leave a surface bruised and swelling.
 Serious chest cavity trauma may cause you to suffer pain, soreness, and stiffness across your entire upper body.
 Regardless of the type of chest trauma you suffered, prompt medical treatment is vital.

 A chest contusion can bruise or even fracture the sternum (breastbone).
 Chest pain, stiffness, and discomfort are the primary symptoms.

 Extreme blows to the heart area can cause a myocardial contusion, which injures and bruises the heart itself.
 In severe cases, it can cause a heart attack (myocardial infarction), but a myocardial contusion can also sever a coronary artery or even cause a blood clot that may lead to a heart attack at a later time.
 Symptoms include pain and tenderness over the mid-chest area and internal bleeding.

 Hemothorax refers to blood pooling in the pleural cavity (the space between the lung and chest wall).
 Potential causes include tears in the heart, arteries, or veins.
 Diagnosis often requires an ultrasound.

 Pulmonary contusions damage your lung tissue.
-The symptoms include swelling and internal bleeding.
+The symptoms include swelling, difficulty breathing, and internal bleeding.
 Symptoms may not appear first, but they may manifest 24 hours or more after the accident.
 Secondary symptoms can include pneumonia.

 Pneumothorax is a collapsed lung, generally caused by chest contusions and/or broken ribs.
 The primary symptoms include shortness of breath and pain, and pneumothorax may also result in low blood oxygen.